 - 4 cups tortilla chips

-Add diced tomatoes, tomato sauce, diced jalapenos, and water.
-Bring to boil and season with salt and pepper.
+- Add diced tomatoes, tomato sauce, diced jalapeño, and water.
+Bring to boil and the cumin, salt and pepper.

-Remove from heat and stir in chopped cilantro.
-Serve with chips, feta cheese, and Greek yogurt.
+- Remove from heat and stir in chopped cilantro.
+Serve with chips, feta cheese, and sour cream.